 We’re also very confident in the titles we can brainstorm.
 We have a great process for making sure there are always great titles on the schedule that will be interesting and valuable to your customers.

 We can deliver posts via email.
 However, we’ve found that clients that upload posts themselves often fall behind and eventually need to pause the campaign to catch up.

 This makes it difficult for the blogging strategy to work for your business.
 It also puts GBW in a challenging position.

 We prefer to upload and schedule posts directly.
 We’re good at it.
 We’re efficient.
 We do it all the time.
 We leave at least a 7-day buffer for review.
 This ensures that every post goes live, is formatted correctly and that the posts are adding value to your website and business.

 It depends on your definition of SEO.
 Our blogging strategy is simple.
 We focus on your business, your industry and especially your target reader or customer.
 We identify the questions they’re asking in relation to your industry.
+The more we see a certain question the more it’s an indicator that lots of people are searching for it.
 Those questions provide inspiration for blog post titles.
 With each post, we try to provide the best answer we can for the reader.

 Why use this approach?
 Because it’s the most valuable to readers and it’s what Google recommends: